- The reason why we wrote a script to compile MacPorts

 sudo port uninstall leaves

-In the following section we show you, how you can setup a LaunchDaemon that will update MacPorts installations and run basic maintenance tasks on a regular basis.
+In the following section, we’ll show you how to set up a LaunchDaemon that automates updates and basic maintenance tasks on a regular basis.

 EXTRA: SETUP AUTOMATIC UPDATER

-In this step we create a LaunchDemon that runs a script with the required MacPorts commands 5min after every reboot.
-Error messages will be written to temporary log files.
-This way you can check for potential issues and error messages.
-This file will be overwritten with each reboot.
+In this step, we’ll create a LaunchDaemon that runs a script containing the required MacPorts commands 5 minutes after every reboot.
+Any error messages will be written to temporary log files, which are overwritten with each reboot.
+This way, you can always check for issues that occurred during the last automated update.

 mkdir /Users/Shared/Enhancements